szabgab/slides/aws-lambda/intro.md

 ## Error via the API
 {id: error-via-the-api}

+* Before we fix the code, let's see what happens if we access the URL using `curl` ?

 * curl ...

 ```
 {"message": "Internal server error"}
 ```

+* To see the error log, visit:

 * Monitoring
 * Invocation errors